Politics of India: State Election Commissions (SECs)

 The state election commissions are responsible for conducting local body elections in the respective states.

 The State Election Commission (SEC) is an independent constitutional authority responsible for conducting free and fair elections to Local self-government institutions, such as panchayats and municipalities, within each state.
 Established under Article 243K and Article 243ZA of the Constitution, it oversees the preparation of electoral rolls, ensures adherence to the Model Code of Conduct, and supervises the entire election process at the state level.
 The Commission is headed by a State Election Commissioner, who is appointed by the Governor.

-One Nation, One Election

-"One Nation, One Election" is an initiative proposed in India to synchronize the schedules of the Lok Sabha (House of the People) and state legislative assembly elections.
-The concept aims to conduct simultaneous elections for both central and state governments, a practice that was prevalent until 1967.
-Advocates argue that this approach would significantly reduce the burden on the public exchequer, minimize the disruption caused by frequent elections, and ensure more consistent policy implementation.
-However, it faces challenges, such as the logistical complexities of conducting elections on such a large scale and concerns over the potential impact on the federal structure of governance.
-The proposal continues to spark significant debate among political parties, constitutional experts, and the general public in India.

-Simultaneous elections were common in India until 1967, but the practice ended due to the premature dissolution of some state assemblies and the Lok Sabha in the late 1960s and early 1970s.
-The idea has been periodically revisited, with significant push in recent years from Prime Minister Narendra Modi and the Bharatiya Janata Party.

 Political parties, political families and alliances

 Political parties in India

 When compared to other democracies, India has had a large number of political parties during its history under democratic governance.
-It has been estimated that over 200 parties were formed after India became independent in 1947.As per latest publications dated 23 March 2024 from Election Commission of India, and subsequent notifications, there are 6 national parties, 57 state parties, and 2,764 registered unrecognized parties.
+It has been estimated that over 200 parties were formed after India became independent in 1947.
+As per latest publications dated 23 March 2024 from Election Commission of India, and subsequent notifications, there are 6 national parties, 57 state parties, and 2,764 registered unrecognized parties.
 All registered parties contesting elections need to choose a symbol from a list of available symbols offered by the EC.